anand9499/disaster-response-pipeline-project/README.md

 # Disaster Response Pipeline Project

-In this project, the dataset consists of messages that were sent by people during disaster events.
-I used this dataset to build a model that classifies these messages , so that these messages could be then forwarded to the appropriate relief agency.
+### Project Motivation
-It includes a web app(using Flask Framework) where an emergency worker can input a new message and get classification results in various categories.
-The web app also displays visualisations (using Plotly) of the data.
+In this project, we will build a model to classify messages that were sent during disasters.
+There are 36 pre-defined categories such as Aid Related, Medical Help, Search and Rescue etc. By classifying these messages, we can help direct these messages to appropriate disaster relief agency.
+This project involves building of a basic ETL and ML Pipeline to facilitate this task.
+This is also a multi-label classification task , since a message can belong to one or more categories.

-This project showcases my data engineering skills including ETL and ML Pipeline preparation, which makes use of model through a web app API and data visualisaton .
+Finally, this project contains a web app, built using Flask framework, where we can input a message and get classification results.

 ### Files in repo
     -  app